 Blacksburg VA 24061-0355

-The Investigation of Science and Practice Integration (I-SPI) laboratory is located at the Psychological Services Center.
-The I-SPI lab is under the direction of Lee Cooper, Ph.D.
+The Science and Practice Integration (SPI) research space is located at the Psychological Services Center.
+The SPI lab is under the direction of Lee Cooper, Ph.D.
 He is a faculty member in and Director of the Clinical Science program, and Director of the Psychological Services Center.
-Our lab believes that the current state of clinical science with improved treatments and measures along with increasing levels of translation and technology affords a special opportunity to integrate science and practice.
-We also believe that our in-house training clinic (the Psychological Services Center) affords an optimal platform, namely a community-based, science-informed service center to carry out our work.
-Our research mission is to examine ways to build a bidirectional bridge between clinical research and clinical practice.
-Our research goals are to examine, understand, and maximize the accessibility, acceptability, adaptability, and sustainability of scientifically grounded assessment, intervention, evaluation, and training in the settings where practitioners directly deliver services.
-Our research aims are grounded in dissemination-implementation science and include (a) standardized and reliable assessment, (b) evaluation of intervention effectiveness through routine outcomes monitoring, (c) adaptation and flexibility of empirically supported interventions while maintaining fidelity, and (d) training of reflexive practice.
+The research mission of the SPI research space is to examine ways to build a bidirectional bridge between clinical research and clinical practice, with the foundation of that bridge being training, education, and adaptability.
+The research goals are to examine, understand, and maximize the accessibility, acceptability, and sustainability of scientifically grounded assessment, intervention, evaluation, and training in settings where practitioners directly deliver services.
+The research aims and projects include:

 Current Research Projects